fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/ModelComponents.md

 ## Using The Change Applier ##

 The Framework will attach both your model and its ChangeApplier to the component object as top-level properties.
-Your methods can read the model directly, using `that.model.*`, but the ChangeApplier should be used to make any changes to the model, using `that.applier.change();`.
+Your methods can read the model directly, using `that.model.<some-path>`, but the ChangeApplier should be used to make any changes to the model, using `that.applier.change();`.

 ## Example: Dated Component ##